Mayiladuthurai district: Industrial developments

 One of the most significant recent industrial developments is the growth of the Tamil Nadu Small Industries Development Corporation Limited (SIDCO) Industrial Estate in Kulichar, near Mayiladuthurai.
 Established in 2009, this 12.56-acre estate has emerged as a key hub for small-scale industries, hosting 31 operational units as of September 2024.
 These units contribute significantly to the local economy and create employment opportunities, with the estate supporting a diverse range of industries, including tire retread, cement products, paint production, food and spice processing, iron and steel fabrication, and aluminum door manufacturing.
 The district also has a biofuel industry that uses seemai karuvelam (Prosopis juliflora), an invasive plant, to produce biofuel, highlighting innovative agro-based industrial development.
-This is particularly surprising given the district's traditional focus on agriculture and fishing, showcasing how industrial initiatives can leverage local resources for sustainable growth.

 Oil and gas industry

 The Oil and Natural Gas Corporation (ONGC) operates in Kuthalam, located in the Mayiladuthurai district, where it is involved in the extraction of natural gas and helium from the Cauvery basin.
 A key component of ONGC's operations is the helium plant, which is notable for being India's first helium extraction pilot plant, since 2008.
 This plant processes over one million cubic meters of gas daily, contributing to national self-reliance in helium production.
 Despite its significance, ONGC's operations face challenges due to environmental concerns and community opposition.
 Local protests, particularly from the Anti Methane Project Movement, have raised alarms over potential risks of soil and water contamination.
 In response to these concerns, the Tamil Nadu government introduced the Protected Special Agricultural Zone designation in 2020, which resulted in a moratorium on new projects in the area, beginning in 2021.
 This has curtailed ONGC's expansion plans in the region.

-However, in terms of GDP contribution to the state of Tamil Nadu in this regard, the district ranks 34th out of 38 districts, recordeding a total GDP of 16,675 crore rupees in 2022-23.
+However, in terms of GDP contribution to the state of Tamil Nadu in this regard, the district ranks 34th out of 38 districts, recordeding a total GDP of 16,675 crore rupees in 2022–23.